Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 • Copy tables to excel;

-• Open your balance sheet and income statement and, using the pictures in this article, fill in the old balance sheet and income statement.
+• Open your balance sheet and income statement and, using the pictures in this article, fill out the old balance sheet and income statement.

 If you have an old balance sheet and income statement and need to convert them to the new kind, do this:

-• Open your old reporting and, using the pictures from the article, fill out the new reporting
+• Open your old report and, using the pictures from the article, fill out the new report

 I found the tables themselves here: http://www.twirpx.com/file/808002/